|

 sale of their real estate to hotel companies as a broker, resulting in

-Suites, Hampton Inns, Amerisuites and Marriott International.
+sales to Homewood Suites, Hampton Inns, Amerisuites and Marriott International.

 A major diversified real estate company whose hotel affiliate owned and